ttakanawa/ttakanawa.github.io/_posts/2020-08-31-i-built-php.md

 ## TL;DR

-- I built PHP 7.0 because not found the package in apt.
+- This is my first time to build programming language in spite of web/software engineer.
-- I learned about what installation in computers is. (a bit)
+- There are some reason which I built PHP, but most important reason for me is that I thought the professional may use proper tools including programming language.
-- The reason why I don't use something useful like ppa(personal package archive)
+- I learned about what installation in computers is through building PHP. (a bit)
-- I learned to appreciate package managers.
+- I realized to appreciate the package managers such as homebrew , apt and so on.

 ## Why I built PHP